Adding a second story costs an average of $175,000

 The addition size, material requirements, quality of finishings, permits, and cost of temporary housing all impact the total price.

-A full addition involves complete roof removal, whereas a partial addition usually only involves minor modifications.
+A full addition involves complete roof removal, whereas a partial addition only involves minor modifications.

-General contractors typically charge 10% to 20% of the total cost to manage the project.
+General contractors charge 10% to 20% of the total cost to manage the project, and hiring a professional helps ensure that your project stays on track and is completed to the highest standard.

 Various factors, including the addition size, materials, quality of finishes, and foundation work required, impact the total cost of adding a second story to your home.